Social media use in politics: Impact on elections

 Social media often filters what information individuals see.
+Due to the algorithms of social media apps, a person will receive posts that align with the content the user interacts with.
 Since 2008, the number of individuals who get their news via social media has increased to 62 percent.
 On these social media sites, there are many algorithms run that filter what information individual users see.
 The algorithms understand a users favorites and dislikes, they then begin to cater their feed to their likes.
 Consequently, this creates an echo chamber.
 For instance, black social media users were more likely to see race related news and in 2016 the Trump campaign used Facebook and other platforms to target Hillary Clinton's supporters to drive them out of the election and taking advantage of such algorithms.
 Whether or not these algorithms have an effect on people's vote and their views is mixed.
 Iowa State University finds that for older individuals, even though their access to social media is far lower than the youth, their political views were far more likely to change from the 1996–2012 time periods, which indicates that there are a myriad of other factors that impact political views.
 They further that based upon other literature, Google has a liberal bias in their search results.
 Consequently, these biased search results can affect an individual's voting preferences by nearly 20 percent.
 In addition, 23 percent of an individual's Facebook friends are of an opposing political view and nearly 29 percent of the news they receive on the platform is also in opposition of their political ideology, which indicates that the algorithms on these new platforms do not completely create echo chambers.

 Washington State University political science professor Travis Ridout explains that in the United Kingdom the popular social media platforms of Twitter, Facebook, Instagram, and YouTube are beginning to play a significant role in campaigns and elections.
 Contrary to the United States which allows television ads, in the United Kingdom television ads are banned and thus campaigns are now launching huge efforts on social media platforms.
 Ridout furthers that the social media ads have gotten in many cases offensive and in attack formation at many politicians.
 Social media is able to provide many individuals with a sense of anonymity that enables them to get away with such aggressive acts.
 For example, ethnic minority women politicians are often the targets of such attacks.
 Furthermore, in the United States, many of the youth conservative voices are often reduced.
 For instance, PragerU, a conservative organization, often has their videos taken down.
 On a different level, social media can also hamper many political candidates.
 Media and social media often publish stories about news that are controversial and popular and will ultimately drive more traffic.
 A key example is President Donald Trump whose controversial statements in 2016 often brought the attention of many individuals and thereby increased his popularity while shunning out other candidates.